 All potential distance education students will be required to complete a Distance Education Online Assessment prior to discussing programs with an Admissions Representative.
-The Distance Education Online Assessment is a tool used to help the Admissions Representative better under the technical knowledge of a student and to better assist them in the educational decisions.
+The Distance Education Online Assessment is a tool used to help the Admissions Representative better understand the technical knowledge of a student and to better assist them with educational decisions.